mfumi66/2D-tile-DL/README.md

 # 2D-tile DL
-I developed a method for converting a dataset into 2D-dataframe for convoluted neural network prediction.
+I developed a method for converting a matrix into 2D-dataframe for convoluted neural network prediction.

-Its permits data augmentation for deep-learning linking the pattern containing amino-acid position and the physical parameter.
+Its permits deep-learning of peptide sequence linking the pattern containing amino-acid position and the physical parameter.

+This program is constituted from 3 parts.

 ## 1. Parameter set